Pages

 set ip default next-hop verify-availability Forces the router to check the CDP database to determine if an entry is available for the next hop that is specified by the set ip default next-hop command.
 This command is used to prevent traffic from being "blackholed" if the configured next hop becomes unavailable.

-set ip next-hop <ip-address-1 ip-address-2 ip-address-3 | peer-address | self> indicates where to send output packets that pass a match clause of a route map for policy routing.
+set ip next-hop <ip-address-1 ip-address-2 ip-address-3 | peer-address | self> sets the next hop for packets that pass a match clause of a route map for policy routing.
 BGP dynamic manipulation uses the peer-address or self keywords.

 set ip next-hop verify-availability Forces the router to check the CDP database or use object tracking to determine if the next hop that is specified for policy-based routing is available.